ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 console is designated as the crash console by the platform which will be used to print the register dump.

-The following functions must be implemented by the platform if it wants crash reporting mechanism in BL31.
+By default, the definitions in `plat/common/aarch64/platform\_helpers.S` will cause the crash output to be routed over the same console that was registered for boot messages.
+If necessary, platforms may supply their own definitions of the following functions to define special crash output behavior.
 The functions are implemented in assembly so that they can be invoked without a C Runtime stack.

 Function : plat\_crash\_console\_init
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~